-I believe that your diet is a very personal thing and we shouldn't expect someone to predict what we want to eat; when you learn to drive yourself it's about learning what you need to do until you can proficiently do it without aid and then once you are driving alone you really start to learn and improve by becoming confident and independent.
+I believe that your diet is very personal.
+We shouldn't expect someone to predict what we want to eat; when you learn to drive yourself, it's about understanding what you need to do until you can proficiently do it without aid.
+Once you are going alone, you start to learn and improve by becoming confident and independent.

-Most people do not need a new diet they need to work on their existing diet and embrace and recognise where they can make change and understand why and the benefits.
+Most people do not need a new diet; they need to work on their existing diet and embrace and recognise where they can make a change and understand why and the benefits.

-The large majority of people don't stick to meal plans and the blame falls onto them instead of the quick fixing fad companies that are ripping people off hand over fist with lack of information and products that only make them money.
+Most people don't stick to meal plans, and when they cant, the blame will fall onto themselves instead of the quick fixing fad companies that are ripping people off hand over fist with a lack of information and products that only make them money.

-Let's work on your own diet and stop shopping around for a new one
+Let's work on your diet and stop shopping for a new one.